nunet/device-management-service/README.md

 You don't necessarily need to onboard for development, but that depends on which part you're working on.
 To onboard during development, `/etc/nunet` needs to be manually created since it is created with the package during installation.

-Onboarding instructions can be found here: [Onboarding Instructions](https://gitlab.com/nunet/team-processes-and-guidelines/-/tree/main/onboarding_instructions).
+Refer to `dms/onboarding` package [README](https://gitlab.com/nunet/device-management-service/-/blob/main/dms/onboarding/README.md) for details of onboarding functionality for compute provider users.

 #### REST Endpoints

-A [Postman collection](https://gitlab.com/nunet/device-management-service/-/snippets/2507804) is available to help you get started with REST endpoints exploration.
+Refer to the `api` package [README](https://gitlab.com/nunet/device-management-service/-/blob/main/api/README.md) for the list of all endpoints.
 Head over to project's issue section and create an issue with your question.

 ### 3. Configuration